WW2 U.S. Infantry Division formation signs

 The formation signs

-A catalogue of U.S. Army formation signs as used during World War Two.
+A catalogue of formation signs as used by U.S. Army Infantry Divisions during World War Two.